 During heavy snow, you may have to resort to a full-fledged maintenance scheme to ensure a longer life expectancy for the solar panels.

 Below are a few checklists to follow for the smooth functioning of the solar panels for years:

 - Servicing of the solar panels

 - Timely cleaning of the solar panels and cells

-- Remove dried leaves and debris out of the surface
+- Remove dried leaves and debris from the surface

-- Keep the solar panels away from shade
+- Keep the solar panels away from the shade

 - Regular check-in for rust and wear-tear of the panels

 How to Maintain Solar Panels: Tips and Tricks